-Minimum 7/8-inch at the "no-go" point (see paragraph 3.8.).
-Thickness shall progress uniformly in a straight line or convex taper from root to tip: except that, if the full-scale prototype has a different progression, the progression on the model may be similar.
-The wing taper, in addition to other distinctive design features, is subject to the design approval requirements of paragraph f. below.
+Airfoil thickness Minimum 7/8-inch at the "no-go" point (see paragraph 3.8.).
+Thickness shall progress uniformly in a straight line or convex taper from root to tip.
+A dihedral, polyhedral, or gull-wing configuration is permitted if it resembles the configuration used on the full-scale prototype and if the airfoil thickness progresses uniformly in a straight line or convex taper from root to tip, independent of intersections between wing panels.
+The wing taper, in addition to the dihedral scheme and other distinctive design features, is subject to the design approval requirements of paragraph f. below.